 The final stop was to a river near the Landcruiser business.
 This was just an opportunity to drive around fast in the water and splash everywhere.
 Great fun!

 From the Jeep tour, we headed on to the Temple of Prambanan, and ate lunch at a lovely restaurant overlooking the site.
 This 9th century complex is the largest Hindu temple in Indonesia.
-The central of the towers is 47m high, incredibly impressive for such a stone structure.
-The complex was abandoned in roughly the year 930, most likely due to an eruption from Mt Merapi (as you’ll be starting to realise, the mountain has been one of the strongest factors affecting the region throughout the centuries!)
+The center tower is 47m high, incredibly impressive for such a stone structure.
+The complex was abandoned in roughly the year 930, most likely due to an eruption from Mt Merapi (as you’ll be starting to realise, the mountain has been one of the strongest factors affecting the region throughout the centuries.)

 The locals, of course, knew all about the temple through the years, but its western “rediscovery” came in 1811 when it was chanced upon by a surveyor in the employ of Sir Stamford Raffles.
 Proper restoration did not start until 1930, and continues to this day.
-The site is also home to a variety of smaller temples, in various stages of restoration themselves, and an easy walk from the main temple.
-Other attractions include a small petting zoo!
+The site is also home to a variety of smaller temples such as Sewu, in various stages of restoration themselves, and an easy walk from the main temple.
+Other attractions include a small petting zoo.